waterstone15/flame-lib/README.md

 ```

 ### Errors
-The error function works simlarily.
-It returns an object of the fields and their error status.
+Errors is similar to Ok, but `errors()` returns an object of fields that have an error. `errors() can be called with a list of fields to check just the listed fields.`

 ```javascript
 john.errors();